Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 consider pet insurance; it saves a lot of pet lives.

-In every case, though, understand that injuries of the legs...especially fractures and dislocations...require careful management and frequent rechecks ... all kinds of little things can go wrong during the healing process that need to be watched.
+RECHECKS: almost all lameness cases require careful management and frequent rechecks ... all kinds of little things can go wrong during the healing process that need to be watched.
+Especially if bandages, splints, or casts are involved.

 Anabolic Steroids in rare, geriatric cases

-Durlactin ... an interesting new natural medication that seems to work well
+Duralactin ... an interesting new natural medication that seems to work well in some cases

 Alternative Treatments such as acupuncture, herbs etc ???